 To buy one of these new discounted homes you must get formal confirmation from us that you are a qualifying household.

-Who is the affordable housing policy designed to help?
+Who is it designed to help?

 The rules about who can qualify for a new discounted house may be slightly different on each of the housing sites.
 However, as a general guide new homes for sale at a discount are aimed at households (a household can be a single person) that: